· 8 minutes read

 Sounds familiar?
 When this story unfolds, everyone involved gets frustrated and feels helpless, because this seems to be the way it is.
 But actually, there is a better way.

 The initial point of failure is to choose technology for easy/cheap hiring.
 Let me tell you a secret: Developers can learn new technologies from scratch in mere weeks.
 You want to build upon that for years.
-When a better technology choice allows you to go a longer way faster, you are trading a few weeks of initial learning curve (during which productivity, while low, is not zero at all) for months or years of leeway before the scaling pains hit you.
+When a better technology choice allows you to go a longer way faster, you are trading a few weeks of initial learning curve for months or years of leeway before the scaling pains hit you.

 Even better: using some more advanced technology, you can tap into a pool of highly skilled developers who love what they do.
 And motivation/satisfaction for existing developers also rises when they are allowed to learn new and better things.
 All of this amounts to faster/better product development in significant amounts!